Digi-Bo/Nodeology/README.md

   <h3></h3>
 </div>

-`nodeology` is a Python framework that leverages AI agents to supercharge scientific research.
+`nodeology` is an experimental framework that leverages foundational AI agents to supercharge scientific research.
 Built on `langgraph`, it enables researchers to quickly develop, test, adapt and run agentic workflows.
 By combining the power of foundational AI with graph-based workflow, Nodeology has the potential to transform complex research tasks into streamlined, AI-enhanced processes.
 Some potential applications are:
 - Automate parameter optimization
 - Generate and validate hypotheses
 - Extract insights from research paper